Frequently Asked Questions

 4. When will New Leaf Market open?

-New Leaf Market is currently working on securing a site in downtown Green Bay.
-When we have a site, the public phase of the capital campaign will begin, and the store will open about one year later.
+New Leaf Market is working on securing a site in the greater Green Bay area.
+When the site is secured, the Member Loan campaign will reopen along with other financing initiatives.
+Plans are to open the store in about a year.
 You can make it happen by joining New Leaf Market.

 5. Who can shop at New Leaf Market?